How to Create Docker Image From a Container

 To follow along with the examples in this post, we recommend using KodeKloud’s Docker playground.
 This playground will provide you instant access to a Docker environment where you can run and manage containers.
 No need for you to install any software.
 With just one click, you'll be ready to start working with containers.

 Alternatively, you can use Docker Desktop.
-If you don’t have Docker Desktop, you can download it from here.
-You can find the official installation guide by following this link.
+If you don’t have a Docker Desktop, you can download it from here.
+You can find the official installation guide here.

 Note that the commands provided in the examples below have been tested on KodeKloud’s Docker playground.